sylvie-wi/SLVI-k1-ArcClaw-BLE-keyboard/README.md

 - **Rotary Encoder :** Default: volume control.
 With Fn: scroll, page up/down, or custom mappings.
 - **Battery Powered :** Uses 1000 mAh Li-ion cell, planned runtime 20–30 hours with OLED and Fn LEDs.

-**Why doesn't this use QMK? : ** Although QMK seems like THE gold standard for custom keyboard firmware, in my experiance it's wireless side is a bit less polished.
+**Why doesn't this use QMK? :** Although QMK seems like *the* gold standard for custom keyboard firmware, in my experiance it's wireless side is a bit less polished.
 That was my main reason to choose to custom program an ESP32 for this.
 I'm aware that there are better ways to do this than an ESP32, but I'm just working with hardware that's easiest to find for me.

----

 ## Layout

-7 8 9
-4 5 6
-1 2 3
-0 Fn1 Fn2

----
+  7-8-9
+  4-5-6
+  1-2-3
+  0-Fn1-Fn2

 ## Planned Wiring